Robust Guidance for Unsupervised Data Selection: Capturing Perplexing Named Entities for Domain-Specific Machine Translation: Experiments

 We attempted to evaluate our method, which is one of the unsupervised MDSs, with various datasets.
 We sorted the data based on the values of each MDS and divided it into four segments to verify that each MDS is proportional to training-efficiency.
 If it is proportional and invariant across data domains, it can be regarded as 'robust guidance' for unsupervised data selection.
 We also conducted multiple data samplings for fine-tuning to precisely assess the capabilities of MDSs.
 This process follows the same cycle as described in the pseudo-code, shown in Figure \ref{fig:algorithm}.
 Note that the highest segment index (3 in our case) represents data subsets with the highest values according to each MDS.

 \textbf{Models and Datasets} As a pre-trained translation model, we used 'NLLB-1.3B\citep{nllb2022}\footnote{\url{https://huggingface.co/facebook/nllb-200-distilled-1.3B}}' multilingual model.
 We then employed the 'Korean-English Parallel Corpus of Specialized Domains\citeplanguageresource{aihub2021} \footnote{This research (paper) used datasets from 'The Open AI Dataset Project (AI-Hub, S. Korea)'.
 All data information can be accessed through 'AI-Hub (\url{www.aihub.or.kr})'.}', published by the National Information Society Agency of South Korea, as the domain-specific dataset.
 Given the scarcity of open datasets in the Korean language available for public download, we adopted this approach despite its limited access being restricted to nationals.
 There are 'Law, Medical, Travel, Sports' domains, showing each distribution in Table \ref{table:amount}.
+The 'Law' domain consists of precedents from the Supreme Court of South Korea.
+The 'Sports' domain includes various articles about international sports events.
+The other domains were compiled from domain-specific articles, thus containing names of locations (in the Travel domain) or names of medicines (in the Medical domain).

 \textbf{Training and Hyperparameters} Given the potential variability in domain-specific translation, such as extremely unique domains or low-resource environments, we randomly sampled 2,000 sentences from each segment, regarding the pre-defined seeds.
 We employed IA3 training\citep{liu2022few} to simulate practical fine-tuning environments.
 For hyperparameters, we set the epoch to 10, and the batch size to 32, and searched for the best learning rate from three options [1e-2, 2e-2, 3e-2] during each fine-tuning trial.
 Given that fine-tuning with a low-resource dataset might result in high variance between models, we took the average scores of three fine-tuned models, using sampled data with 3 different seeds.